neondatabase/website/content/use-cases/database-per-tenant.md

 ## Neon for dev platforms: Join Vercel, Replit, Koyeb, and others

 If you’re instead building a developer platform including a backend, or an [AI Agent](https://neon.tech/use-cases/ai-agents), you can start offering Neon databases to your users by becoming a [Partner](https://neon.tech/partners).
-Neon is a cost-effective solution to at the same time support your hobby plan and your Enterprise customers.
+Neon is a cost-effective solution that can support your hobby plan and Enterprise customers at the same time.
 Companies like [Vercel](https://neon.tech/blog/neon-postgres-on-vercel), [Replit](https://neon.tech/blog/neon-replit-integration), and [Koyeb](https://www.koyeb.com/blog/serverless-postgres-public-preview) are already using Neon to offer Postgres to their end-users.

 <Testimonial
 text="Neon's serverless philosophy is aligned with our vision (no infrastructure to manage, no servers to provision, no database cluster to maintain) making them the obvious partner to power our serverless Postgres offering"